Emperor Kenzō

-No firm dates can be assigned to this Emperor's life or reign, but he is conventionally considered to have reigned from 1 February 485 to 2 June 487.
+No firm dates can be assigned to this emperor's life or reign, but he is conventionally considered to have reigned from 1 February 485 to 2 June 487.

 Legendary narrative

 Prince Woke (袁祁王), later to become Emperor Kenzō, is said to have been the grandson of Emperor Richū, and the son of Ichinobe-no Oshiwa.
 He would have been quite young when Emperor Yūryaku shot the arrow which killed his father during a hunting expedition; and this caused both Prince Woke and his older brother, Prince Oke, to flee for their lives.
-They found refuge at Akashi in Harima Province where they hid by living in obscurity.
+According to Harima no Kuni Fudoki, they found refuge at Akashi in Harima Province where they hid by living in obscurity.
 Histories from that period explained that the two brothers sought to blend into this rural community by posing as common herdsmen.

 It is said that the Oke came by chance to Akashi; and at that time, Prince Oke revealed his true identity.
 This intermediary re-introduced the lost cousins to Emperor Seinei, who had by this time ascended to the throne after the death of his father, the former Emperor Yūryaku.
 Seinei invited both brothers to return the court; and he adopted both of them as sons and heirs.

 At Seinei's death, he had no other heirs than Prince Oke and Prince Woke, whose father had been killed by Yūraku.
 At this point, Woke wanted his elder brother to become Emperor; but Oke refused.
 The two could not reach an agreement.
 The great men of the court insisted that one or the other of the brothers must accept the throne; but in the end, Woke proved to be more adamant.
 Prince Woke agreed to accept the throne; and Kenzō was ultimately proclaimed as the new Emperor—which created a sense of relief for all the people who had endured this period of uncertainty.

 Kenzō is considered to have ruled the country during the late-5th century, but there is a paucity of information about him.
 There is insufficient material available for further verification and study.

 Kenzō's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
 Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
 Alternatively, Kenzō might have been referred to as ヤマト大王/大君 or the "Great King of Yamato".